clagraff/recipes/meals/country_fried_chicken.md

 * Flip and fry for another 5 minutes.
 * Remove and place over papertowel to absorb excess oil.
 * Bring oil back to 350°F before starting next batch.

+## Notes

+I like to not fry a whole chickenbreast at once, but instead slice it to make chicken-tender like pieces, and fry _those_.
+Works really well.